-4.2.3 The Queue and Deque abstract data types
+5.2.3 The Queue and Deque abstract data types

 In the Stack ADT, the item removed by the pop() operation was the most recent one added by push().
-A Queue8 is in most respects similar to a stack, but the rules are changed so that the item accessed by top() and removed by pop() will be the oldest one inserted by push() (one would re-name these operations on a queue from those on a stack to reflect this).
-Even if finding a neat way of expressing this in a mathematical description of the Queue ADT may be a challenge, the idea is not.
+A Queue12 is in most respects similar to a stack, but the rules are changed so that the item accessed by top() and removed by pop() will be the oldest one inserted by push() (we shall rename these operations to avoid confusion).
+Even if finding a neat way of expressing this in a mathematical description of the Queue ADT may be a challenge, the idea is simple.
 The above description suggests that stacks and queues will have very similar interfaces.
 It is sometimes possible to take an algorithm that uses a stack and obtain an interesting variant by using a queue instead; and vice-versa.